 Instead, simple, harsh cuts align us directly with Shirin’s perspective as she recollects the past.
 And while I found these cuts jarring at first, my experience of longing for the past meant that I came to appreciate how memories often replay in our minds without warning or specific triggers.

 Akhavan has a very specific voice that strives for authenticity.
 Though there are times when she undermines this, like when Shirin gets a job teaching filmmaking to five year olds, and how Maxine never quite feels like a real person, just a villain.

 But when the film does feel authentic, it soars.
 One scene, during Shirin’s half-hearted attempt to forget her ex by getting into as many sexual situations as possible, is one of the most raw and honest scenes I’ve ever watched.
 It makes Shirin (and the audience) go through a billion emotions in the space of a few minutes.

-Appropriate Behavior is a personal film that is strikingly universal.
+Appropriate Behaviour is a personal film that is strikingly universal.
 The distinctness of the filmmaker’s voice and the way she tells her story will find connections in the most jaded of hearts.
 Believe me, I should know.

 Other recommendations: If you enjoy Appropriate Behaviour, check out The Slope, a web series by Desiree Akhavan and collaborator Ingrid Jungermann.